Yarka: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Yarka had a population of 978 residents; 937 Druze, 26 Muslims, and 15 Christians, where the Christians were 11 Orthodox, 3 Roman Catholics, and 1 Maronite.
 The population increased in the 1931 census to 1,196; 1,138 Druze, 46 Muslims, and 11 Christians living in a total of 343 houses.

 According to an official land and population survey, Yarka had a population of 1,500 in 1945; 70 Muslims, 10 Christians, and 1420 Druze, encapsulating with 42,452 dunams of land.
 Of this, 5,747 dunams were plantations and irrigable land, 5,909 used for cereal, while 140 dunams were built-up land in 1945.

 Religious sites

 Yarka contains the maqam ("saintly-person tomb") of Shaykh Ghana'im Abu Saraya, a native of the town and one of the first missionary sheikhs to spread the Druze faith in Galilee during the 11th century.
-He was the principle Druze sheikh in the Acre coastal area.
+He was the principal Druze sheikh in the Acre coastal area.
 Druze tradition has it that Abu Saraya is buried underneath the floor of the shrine.

 The town is also the site of the al-Nabi Siddiq maqam.
 The Druze associate al-Nabi Siddiq with the biblical figure Hushai.
 According to this tradition, the name "Yarka" derives from "ha-Arki".
 The Druze prayer house "Khalwah ash-Sheikh Muhammad" is situated just east of Yarka.
 It was built sometime prior to 1931 by the religious sheikh Muhammad Mu'addi as a center for Druze religious studies.